Erol Dora: Professional and political career

 Following his studies, Dora returned to Istanbul practising as a lawyer, often defending Christians in trials.
-In 2004, he became a founding member and vice president of the first civic association of Aramean/Syriacs since the 1980 military coup, the Mesopotamia Culture and Solidarity Association (Mezopotamya Kültür ve Dayanışma Derneği, or MEZODER).
+In 2004, he became a founding member and vice president of the first civic association of Assyrians/Syriacs since the 1980 military coup, the Mesopotamia Culture and Solidarity Association (Mezopotamya Kültür ve Dayanışma Derneği, or MEZODER).

 In the 2011 general election, Dora became an independent candidate for the Labour, Democracy and Freedom Bloc.
-He was elected in the Mardin constituency to become the first Aramean member of the Grand National Assembly ever, and the first Christian MP since 1960.
+He was elected in the Mardin constituency to become the first Assyrian member of the Grand National Assembly ever, and the first Christian MP since 1960.
 Though affiliated with the pro-minority Peace and Democracy Party (BDP), he told the Vatican Insider that he joined Parliament "as a free man" and wouldn't answer to any party.
 In late 2013, Dora however became one of the forerunner MPs to support the formation of the new Peoples' Democratic Party (HDP), which he later joined.

 He was reelected in the consecutive Parliamentary Elections of June and November 2015 as a Member of the Grand National Assembly of Turkey representing Mardin for the HDP.
 In November 2015, Dora and Mithat Sancar joined fellow MPs Gülser Yıldırım and Ali Atalan in their hunger strike to protest the ongoing state of exception curfew in the border town of Nusaybin, where since November 13 and under the pretext of operating against militant YDG-H members, 70% of the neighborhoods have been cut from electricity, 30% from water supply.
 On the 17 March 2021, the Turkish state prosecutor before the Court of Cassation Bekir Şahin filed a lawsuit before the Constitutional Court demanding for Dora and 686 other HDP politicians a five-year ban for political activities.
 The lawsuit was filed jointly with the request for a closure of the HDP.

 Positions

 State expropriation of Christian minorities

-In the long-standing dispute on the Turkish state's confiscation of Aramean property, Dora, along with various Aramean diaspora organizations, demands a reversal of the expropriations and a return to the status quo ante.
+In the long-standing dispute on the Turkish state's confiscation of Assyrian property, Dora, along with various Assyrian diaspora organizations, demands a reversal of the expropriations and a return to the status quo ante.
 In June 2014, Dora sponsored a parliamentary motion demanding a parliamentary inquiry into the issue, which is also controversial within the Kurdish communities.

 Stating that there was still "no rule of law in the region, only the rule of force," he proposed a scholarly commission to settle the land-claims of Syriac and Yezidi minorities.
-Most of them had emigrated when during the late 1980s "low-density war" thousands of Kurdish and Aramean villages were forcibly "evacuated" and effectively depopulated, leaving the villagers as refugees in their own land.
+Most of them had emigrated when during the late 1980s "low-density war" thousands of Kurdish and Assyrian villages were forcibly "evacuated" and effectively depopulated, leaving the villagers as refugees in their own land.